Portsmouth Academy: Description

 The Portsmouth Academy (for Girls) was a smaller than the average-sized secondary school with 533 students in 2017, that was given a fresh start and academy status in September 2013.
 It is sponsored by the Thinking Schools Academy Trust which is led by is Rochester Grammar School.
 A large number of the former school's staff have moved away.
 The proportion of disadvantaged pupils supported by pupil premium funding is well above the national average and the proportion of pupils who speak English as an additional language is also well above average.
 But the proportion of pupils who have special educational needs and/or disabilities is lower than in other schools.

 The Academy opened in April 2013, replacing its predecessor school, which had been judged as inadequate by Ofsted.

 The current principal is Natalie Sheppard, she is supported by the Director of Secondary, Gwynn Bassan, who is the former Principal of The Rochester Grammar School, Kent.
 Stuart Gardener is the CEO of the Thinking Schools Academy Trust.

 The school was accredited with International Thinking School status in July 2016, and became mixed (co-educational) name change with a slight name change in September 2017.

 The last Ofsted inspection was in 2017, where it was recognised that the new management was outstanding and had successfully reversed the decline in English, and Maths and had the preparations in place to transform science teaching.

 Most teachers have high expectations of their pupils and set challenging activities in lessons.
 In English and mathematics, teachers consistently plan focused activities which are pitched appropriately to challenge all pupils, irrespective of their starting points.
 In the less successful subjects the more able students are not sufficiently challenged, and subject teachers from other schools in the trust are assisting in producing a more suitable curriculum.

 Curriculum

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
-Schools endeavour to get all students to achieve the English Baccalaureate (EBACC) qualification- this must include core subjects, a modern or ancient foreign language, and either History or Geography.
+Schools endeavour to get all students to achieve the English Baccalaureate (EBACC) qualification; this must include core subjects, a modern or ancient foreign language, and either History or Geography.

-Since its inception, Portsmouth Academy has been committed to the Thinking Schools philosophy, where are supported to think for themselves, through the development of a thorough understanding of purposeful thinking tools that they can use to aid and monitor their own progress.
+Since its inception Portsmouth Academy has been committed to the Thinking Schools philosophy, where students are supported to think for themselves through the development of a thorough understanding of purposeful thinking tools they can use to aid and monitor their own progress.
 Staff are encouraged to think accurately and reflectively about their practice and understand a range of thinking tools that can be used to support student motivation and progress.